biopragmatics/oquat/docs/invalids/prefix/so.md

 ## `fbcv`: FlyBase Controlled Vocabulary

-Identifiers for this prefix are given incorrectly correctly in `fbcv`.
+Identifiers for this prefix are given incorrectly in `fbcv`.
+See the [GitHub repository](https://github.com/FlyBase/flybase-controlled-vocabulary).

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|